Anisotropic Cosmic Ray Transport in strong MHD Turbulence due to Magnetic Mirroring and Resonant Curvature Scattering

 where~$\hat{\vb{B}}=\vb{B}/B$ denotes the unit vector of the magnetic field.

-The test particle approach is justified by assuming particle velocities~$V$ much higher than the RMS plasma velocity~$u_\mathrm{rms}$, which implies that the electric field is negligible and particle energies are conserved.
+The test-particle approach is justified by assuming particle speeds~$V$ much higher than the RMS plasma speed~$u_\mathrm{rms}$, which implies that the electric field is negligible and particle energies are conserved.
 The RMS gyro frequency is given by

 which encodes the typical gyro period~$T_g/(L_x/c)=2\pi\,\hat{\omega}_g^{-1}$, normalized gyro radius~$\hat{r}_g=r_g/L_x=\frac{\pi}{2}\,\hat{\omega}_g^{-1}$ and particle energy~$E=\gamma mc^2=qB_\mathrm{rms}L_xc/\hat{\omega}_g$.
 Our code normalizes the system to~$c=1$,~$B_\mathrm{rms}=1$ and~$L_x=1$.